 3. Paris is the capital of France but Lyon is the capital of more

-Besides being known as the ‘capital of gastronomy’ for some 80 years, Lyon was also the ‘capital of resistance‘ which you can discover in the museum, and historically it was an important centre as the capital of Gaul.
+Besides being known as a capital of gastronomy for some 80 years, Lyon was also the ‘capital of resistance‘ which you can discover in the museum, and historically it was an important centre as the capital of Gaul.
 It could also be called the French capital of ‘trompe l’œil’ walls (check for more information here).
 Lyon also holds the title of the capital of lights – thanks to Fete de Lumiere and urban developments.

 4. Paris offers good French food but Lyon has the best French cuisine